-Change is scary for many of us, yet it truly is, as the Buddhists say, the only
+Change is scary for many of us, yet it truly is, as the Buddhists say, the only constant.

-minds and hearts for other things, like fun, love, and saving the world.
+for other things, like fun, love, and saving the world.

 I work on the phone and in person: sitting, standing, walking, and sometimes swimming.

 Schedule a complimentary twenty-minute phone interview to determine whether I can help you accomplish your goals by contacting me at email@example.com or 530-265-8751.